Featurizing Koopman Mode Decomposition For Robust Forecasting: Experiments

-We use $N = 5202$ samples and kernel features with $R = N$, and we choose bandwidth $h = 1.05$ and a time embedding of length $\ell = 49$.
-The function $\gb(\xb)$ is a $1 \times 49$ time embedding of the scalar ERK activity.
-For inference, we exclude modes where $\textup{Re}(\lambda_m) > 0.15$ and $|\textup{Im}(\lambda_m)| > \pi/3$; see Appendix~\ref{appendix:inference}.
+We use $N = 5202$ samples and kernel features with $R = N$, and we choose bandwidth $h = 1.05$ and a delay embedding of length $\ell = 49$.
+The function $\gb(\xb)$ is a $1 \times 49$ delay embedding of the scalar ERK activity.
+For inference, we exclude modes where $\textup{Re}(\lambda_m) > 0.15$ and $|\textup{Im}(\lambda_m)| > \pi/3$.
 This amounts to excluding unstable modes and modes that oscillate quickly.
-We use the top few modes to construct $\Mb$, as discussed in Appendix~\ref{appendix:Mahalanobis}.
-Inference begins immediately after the end of the training set.
-Forward prediction performance is quantified by estimating the relative error and correlation between inferred and test set ERK activity trajectories.
+We use the remaining modes to construct $\Mb$.
+Prediction quality is quantified by estimating the relative error and correlation between inferred and test set ERK activity trajectories.